 b) There are 2 known parcels - Block 2028 Lot 1 and Block 2027 Lot 2 - that are part of the LER required for the Project that are protected under New Jersey's Green Acres Program.
 Administered by the New Jersey Department of Environmental Protection, the Green Acres Program was enacted by state legislation to preserve open space for conservation and recreational purposes.
 Lands protected under Green Acres maintain restrictions on constructing improvements therein.
 Since the Project proposes a low wall located on the sidewalk off the Jackson Street onramp, which is expected to have no impact to the park or its access, there is no anticipation for a need to obtain approvals or waiver from Green Acres to construct.

 22. Point of Contact

-The points of contact for this real estate plan is the Real Estate Project Delivery Team member Realty Specialist Carlos Gonzalez at (917)790-8461 (email: Carlos.E.Gonzalez@usace.army.mil) or the undersigned at (917)790-8430 (email: Susan.L.Goding@usace.army.mil).
+The point of contact for this REP is the Real Estate Project Delivery Team member Realty Specialist Carlos Gonzalez at (917)790-8465 (email: Carlos.E.Gonzalez@usace.army.mil).